 - My top tip, as ridiculously obvious as it sounds, is to put water in front of you!
 Whether it’s a glass at your desk, a jug on the kitchen table, a bottle when you’re out and about – if you’ve always got water to hand you’re more likely to pick it up and drink it.

-- COMMUNITY TIP – Flavour water naturally with fruit if you’re not keen on plain water.
+- TIP: Flavour water naturally with fruit if you’re not keen on plain water.

 - Thirst is often mistaken for hunger, so every time you feel peckish, drink a glass of water before you eat to make sure you aren’t confusing hunger with dehydration.
 This is a good way to cut out unnecessary calories!

-- COMMUNITY TIP – Why not set yourself a timer as a reminder to drink a glass of water every hour?
+- TIP: Why not set yourself a timer as a reminder to drink a glass of water every hour?

 - Staying hydrated during exercise and sporting activity is super-important.
 The amount of fluid we need depends on the humidity and temperature of the environment, the level we’re sweating, and the intensity and duration of the activity.
 During moderate activity, sip water at regular intervals.
 With more intensive workouts of more than 1 hour, 50/50 fruit juice/water can help maintain energy levels.

-To find out more about the wonderful world of water, the role it plays in keeping us healthy and how much we should be drinking each day, check out my Drink water & thrive feature.
+To find out more about the wonderful world of water, the role it plays in keeping us healthy and how much we should be drinking each day, check out my tips to Drink water & thrive.

 Extract adapted from Super Food Family Classics by Jamie Oliver, published by Penguin Random House ⓒ Jamie Oliver Enterprises Limited (2016 Super Food Family Classics).
 Cover photography by Paul Stuart.